JetX Engineering

 2019 marks 200 years since James Watt's death and bicentenary celebrations have been in the making for a while now.
 Born in Greenock in 1736, James Watt was one of Scotland's most famous inventors and, undeniably, one that played vital role in the dawn of the Industrial Revolution.

 The University of Glasgow has planned multiple events to celebrate the legacy of James Watt and the idea of a working 3D-printed engine model was put on the table.
 We were honoured to be the first student organisation to be approached with this opportunity in December 2018, as the organisers recognised that thanks to our experience building jet engine models, we would be most capable of delivering this in time for a public exhibition which is now open.
-Prototyping began on the 16th of March 2019 and was completed 65 days later, transforming a total of 218 parts from CAD to reality for main components and development parts. |

 - 800+ Total parts

-- 324 Fasteners - 150+ 3D-printed parts - 29 bearings |
+- 150+ 3D-printed parts

 The James Watt Project was funded by